astronomer/docs/astro/deployment-file-reference.md

 ### `deployment.worker_queues`

-The `worker_queues` section defines the [worker queues](configure-worker-queues.md) for Deployments that use celery executor.
+The `worker_queues` section defines the [worker queues](configure-worker-queues.md) for Deployments that use Celery executor.
 This section is not applicable to Deployments that use Kubernetes executor.

 If you don't enter specific values for the `default` worker queue for a Deployment, Astro uses default values based on the worker types available on your cluster.
 Each additional worker queue must include a `name` and `worker_type`.
 The Astro CLI uses default values for any other unspecified fields.

 ### Other fields

 - `scheduler_size` and `is_high_availability` are not applicable to Astro Hybrid.
 - `deployment_type` can be `HOSTED_SHARED` or `HOSTED_DEDICATED` for Astro Hosted depending on your [cluster type](cli/astro-deployment-create.md#options).
 Use `HOSTED_SHARED` for standard clusters and `HOSTED_DEDICATED` for dedicated clusters.
 For Astro Hybrid, the only option is `HYBRID`.
-- `cluster_name` is be the region name for Hosted standard clusters.
-For Astro Hybrid and Astro Hosted dedicated clusters, it's the name for the cluster that appears in the Cloud UI.
+- `cluster_name` is the name for the cluster that appears in the Cloud UI for Astro Hosted and Hybrid.